opendocsg/slw-judgments-backfill/2017_SGHC_53/report.md

  (b) the invention was made in the course of the duties of the employee and, at the time of making the invention, because of the nature of his duties and the particular responsibilities arising from the nature of his duties he had a special obligation to further the interests of the employer’s undertaking.

 50     As to who might be considered the inventor of an invention, s 2(1) of the Patents Act provided that an “inventor”, in relation to an invention, meant “the actual deviser of the invention”.
-In _Dien Ghin Electronic (S) Pte Ltd v Khek Tai Ting (trading as Soon Heng Digitax)_ [2011] 3 SLR 227 (“ _Dien Ghin_ ”), Chan Seng Onn J adopted (at [13]) the following passage in _Yeda Research and Development Co Ltd v Rhone-Poulenc Rorer International Holdings Inc_ [2008] RPC 1 (“ _Yeda_ ”), where Lord Hoffman was interpreting provisions in the UK’s Patents Act which were _in pari materia_ with the relevant provisions in Singapore’s Patents Act:
+In _Dien Ghin Electronic (S) Pte Ltd v Khek Tai Ting (trading as Soon Heng Digitax)_ <span class="citation">[2011] 3 SLR 227</span> (“ _Dien Ghin_ ”), Chan Seng Onn J adopted (at [13]) the following passage in _Yeda Research and Development Co Ltd v Rhone-Poulenc Rorer International Holdings Inc_ [2008] RPC 1 (“ _Yeda_ ”), where Lord Hoffman was interpreting provisions in the UK’s Patents Act which were _in pari materia_ with the relevant provisions in Singapore’s Patents Act:

  The word ‘actual’ denotes a contrast with a deemed or pretended deviser of the invention; it means, as Laddie J. said in University of Southampton’s Application [2005] RPC 11 [at] [39], the natural person who ‘came up with the inventive concept’.
 It is not enough that someone contributed to the claims, because that may include non-patentable integers derived from the prior art: see Henry Brothers (Magherafelt) Limited v Ministry of Defence [1997] RPC 693 at 706; [1999] RPC 442.
 As Laddie J. said in the University of Southampton case, the ‘contribution must be to the formulation of the inventive concept’...